Red-Flag Monthly Calendar

 As a parent and/or guardian, are you ever curious to know what your child goes through on a monthly basis as a college student?
 Maybe you've witnessed a change in personality or mood...
 Perhaps your son or daughter seems stressed and has been struggling with their homework due to poor time management...

-Whatever the situation may be, the below month to month calendar is a tool to help you understand what red-flags may occur in your son or daughter's academic school year.
-Please note that not all students experiences these issues and concerns, nor will they occur in the month predicted; however, research has shown that most of them do occur during the months predicted.
+Whatever the situation, the month-to-month calendar below is a tool to help you identify potential red flags in your son or daughter's academic year.
+Please note that not all students experience these issues and concerns, nor will they occur in the predicted month; however, research has shown that most do occur during the predicted months.

 September